Government: Earliest governments

+Another explanation includes the need to properly manage infrastructure projects such as water infrastructure.
+Historically, this required centralized administration and complex social organisation, as seen in regions like Mesopotamia.
+However, there is archaeological evidence that shows similar successes with more egalitarian and decentralized complex societies.

 Modern governments

 Starting at the end of the 17th century, the prevalence of republican forms of government grew.
 The English Civil War and Glorious Revolution in England, the American Revolution, and the French Revolution contributed to the growth of representative forms of government.
 The Soviet Union was the first large country to have a Communist government.
 Since the fall of the Berlin Wall, liberal democracy has become an even more prevalent form of government.

-In the nineteenth and twentieth century, there was a significant increase in the size and scale of government at the national level.
+In the nineteenth and twentieth centuries, there was a significant increase in the size and scale of government at the national level.
 This included the regulation of corporations and the development of the welfare state.